yhan/postgres/CnxPool.md

    ![image](https://user-images.githubusercontent.com/760399/209584905-4fea0505-62d3-4d09-abc1-613ea1211dfe.png)

  ## Connection pool
  What we want: 1000 requests, only several connections are opened (say 10).
  In other words, we expect that 1000 requests can share 10 db conections.

  Each request triggers a unit of work.
 Each unit of work does 12 operations using DbContext.

  Taking this "slow motion" example:
  connection pool has a size of 1,
- Two identical units of work, UOW-1 and UOW-2  each do:
+ Two identical units of work, UOW-1 and UOW-2  each does:
   (1) query1 lasts for 10s
   (2) no op during 20s
   (3) query2 lasts for 10s

 1. Unit of work NOT in a transaction